top of page

 Seven Pillars.jpg

 COMMUNITY: This pillar includes the improvement of regional security measures, small business support, and planning for a new community in the displacement camp.
 SSHCO believes that the creation of lasting relationships with community leaders, and the various tribal chiefs is irreplaceable in the accomplishment of SSHCO's stated goals.
 The solutions that it proposes, and the many more to come in the future, must be based on the design and works of those who they directly impact: the citizens.
 As such, SSHCO will form key relationships with committee members who oversee each of its projects.
 This creates community ownership of community solutions, as opposed to foreign ownership of foreign solutions.
-S.U.C.C.E.S.S. sees that having the community commitment in working together to provide schools in the camp is the model that will give the community ownership and commitment in maintaining the school in the future.
+Project S.U.C.C.E.S.S. sees that having the community commitment in working together to provide schools in the camp is the model that will give the community ownership and commitment in maintaining the school in the future.

 bottom of page